 artiebits.com

 Have you ever wondered how people make money by betting on sports?
-I have.
-Especially after I learned about Tony Bloom and Bill Benter who use math models to do it.
+I have, after learning about Tony Bloom and Bill Benter, who made fortunes using mathematical models.

-Can I do it too?
-I decided to find that out by building my own model for football, a sport that my wife and I like very much.
+This sparked my curiosity to build my own model for football, a sport my wife and I enjoy.

-As it turns out, there is an old statistical method that tells how often rare things expected to happen in a certain time period.
-Like how many earthquakes we can expectin Japan this year, or how many goals we expect Messi to score in a football match.
+As it turned out, there is a statistical method for predicting how often rare events are expected to happen in a fixed time period.
+Like how many earthquakes might hit Japan this year, or how many goals Messi might score in a match.

-Football is a random process because there are so many factors that can change the course of a match, such as strategies of coaches, weather conditions, referee’s decisions, injuries, fans’ support, etc. Football is also low-scoring sport compared to basketball or tennis.
-This means a single goal can change the course of a match significantly too.
+Football matches fit this description well, because there is a lot of randomness that can change the course of a match (coach strategy, weather, referee decisions, injuries) where discrete events (goals) occur within a fixed time (90 minutes).
+It’s also a low-scoring sport compared to basketball or tennis.
+This means a single goal can change the course of a game significantly.

 P(k;λ)=λkeλk!,λ>0P(k; \lambda) = \frac{\lambda^k e^{-\lambda}}{k!}, \lambda > 0